Trees and Shrubs

 Red Fir Forest

 Lassen is home to a few species of deciduous trees, including quaking aspen and cottonwood.
+Both species can be seen at the Hat Creek and Devastated Areas.
 The suppression of forest fires has led to natural succession replacing aspen with conifers and vegetation.
 Aspen groves need fire or other disturbance to stimulate sprouting and control conifers which encroach on aspen groves.
-Aspen groves can be seen from the park highway in the Hat Creek and Devastated areas.
-Read more about managing aspen in the surrounding Lassen National Forest.
+Read about aspen regeneration in the wake of the 2012 Reading Fire.